-4We precede our empirical analysis with tests of the assumption that the survey value is an unbiased predictor in section 2.2 and explain what a departure from it would imply for our estimations.
+5We precede our empirical analysis with tests of the assumption that the survey value is an unbiased predictor in section 2.2 and explain what a departure from it would imply for our estimations.

-5We also precede our empirical analysis with tests (in section 2.2) that the error term ν_t is uncorrelated with the expectation term specifically and with the regressors in general.
+6We also precede our empirical analysis with tests (in section 2.2) that the error term ν_t is uncorrelated with the expectation term.
 We thus analyse whether endogeneity may be an issue in this specification, so that ordinary least squares would be inconsistent.